seancorfield/clj-new/README.md

 also build an uberjar for the project with `clojure -T:build ci`, which you can then run with `java -jar target/myapp-0.1.0-SNAPSHOT.jar`.

-The generated project includes a `pom.xml` file purely for "good hygiene".
-It is used as a template for the generated `pom.xml` created by `clojure -T:build ci` when it builds the application and it will be added to the JAR file.
-If you remove that `pom.xml`, `tools.build` will still create a minimal `pom.xml` inside `target`, unless you also remove `version` from your `build.clj` script.

 #### The `lib` Template

 The generated project is a library.
 It has no `-main` function.
 In addition to